adioshun/gitBook_DeepDrive/paper2016-pointnet.md

 #### D. Spectral CNNs

-Spectral CNNs: Some latest works \[4, 16\] use spectral CNNs on meshes.
+- Some latest works \[4, 16\] use spectral CNNs on meshes.

-However, these methods are currently constrained on manifold meshes such as organic objects and it’s not obvious how to extend them to non-isometric shapes such as furniture.
+- However, these methods are currently constrained on manifold meshes such as organic objects and it’s not obvious how to extend them to non-isometric shapes such as furniture.

 ```
 [4] J. Bruna, W. Zaremba, A. Szlam, and Y. LeCun.
 Spectral networks and locally connected networks on graphs. arXiv preprint arXiv:1312.6203, 2013